open-telemetry/opentelemetry-specification/specification/api-metrics.md

 cluster-wide memory holdings by shard, for example, using the standard aggregation for Observers, which sums the current value across distinct label sets.

+### Reporting number of active requests

+Suppose your server maintains the count of active requests, which rises and falls as new requests begin and end processing.

+Observer the number of active requests periodically with an Observer instrument.
+Labels can be used to indicate which application-specific properties are associated with these events.